 - mobilise local energy and enthusiasm around place-based systems of health and care, and develop the partnerships, governance and capacity to deliver;

 - provide a better way of spreading and connecting successful local initiatives, providing a platform for investment from the Sustainability and Transformation Fund; and

 - develop a coherent national picture that will help national bodies support what local areas are trying to achieve.

 The STP footprints

-In order to deliver STPs, Clinical Commissioning Groups (CCGs), local authorities (LAs) and other health and care services have needed to come together, and in January 2016 the formation of 44 STP ‘footprints’ was announced.
+In order to create the plans, Clinical Commissioning Groups (CCGs), local authorities (LAs) and other health and care services had to come together, and in January 2016 the formation of 44 STP ‘footprints’ was announced.
 These are geographic areas in which people and organisations are working together to develop robust plans to transform the way that health and care is planned and delivered for their populations.
-The footprints are not statutory boundaries and planning and commissioning will still need to take place at different levels.

 - geography (including patient flow, travels links and how people use services);